-With a flock of 6.33 million, main sheep products are mainly for export to different countries in the world.
+With a flock of less than 5 million, main sheep products are mainly for export to different countries in the world.
 Wool -with various levels of processing-, sheep meat, sheepskins, lanolin and breeding stock have signed the high profile of Uruguayan exports.

 Various types of sheep breeds are bred in farms, and there have been marked changes in the proportion of breeds with the years.
 An initial period of grading up to Merino–type breeds imported from Europe, USA and Australia, was followed by a strong predominance of Lincoln and Romney crosses at the beginning of this century when there was an important demand for mutton meat in Europe.
 In 1930, after a period of alternated cross–breeding systems using Lincoln and Merino rams it started a process of grading–up to imported Merino related breeds from Australia and New Zealand, mainly Corriedale and Polwarth.

-The diameter distribution of the wool produced in Uruguay is a direct consequence of these breeds.
-The majority of the wool produced can be defined as mid-micron wool, between 25 and 32 microns, while the rest corresponds to wools below 24.5 microns.
-A more generalized interest in the production of fine and superfine Merino wools (with less than 19.5 microns) is being observed in the last years.
+The diameter distribution of the wool produced in Uruguay is a direct consequence of the most popular breeds raised.
+Part of the wool produced can be defined as mid-micron wool, between 24 and 30 microns, while the rest corresponds to fine wools (below 24.5 microns and even less than 20 microns in the case or Merino).
 With that micron profile it is possible to manufacture a wide range of end-products, mainly for apparel uses but also for interior textiles.

 Besides an excellent climate and pasture conditions, Uruguay has environmental conditions totally favourable to high quality sheep production.
 Some remarkable characteristics of the “high-quality” wool produced in Uruguay are the high values of scouring yield (between 75-81%) and low vegetable matter, the low incidence of dust penetration and tip weathering and good staple length.